 Why You Should Trust Us

-This dog toy review is brought to you by our lead tester, Nick Bruckbauer.
-Nick has been a GearLab Review Editor since early 2019 and is an expert across a wide variety of consumer and outdoor products.
-A proud dog-father of a 2-year-old Weimaraner, Nala, he is very experienced with high-maintenance and high-energy dog breeds, also having previously had a German Shepherd mix and a Husky.
-Nick is very analytical with a background in engineering and has a history of analyzing his own personal expenditures on everything from big-ticket items to common household products.
+This dog toy review is brought to you by GearLab Editor Nick Bruckbauer.
+Nick has been with the GearLab team since early 2019 and is an expert across a wide variety of consumer goods and outdoor products.
+As a proud dog-father of a 2-year-old Weimaraner, Nala, he is very experienced with high-maintenance and high-energy dog breeds, having previously also had a German Shepherd mix and a Husky.
+Nick is very analytical with a background in engineering and has a habit of analyzing his own personal expenditures on everything from big-ticket items to everyday household products.

 Analysis and Test Results

 Our crew of canine companions happily put our lineup of dog toys to the test under our close supervision and curious observation.
-Our diverse pack of nine testing hounds showed us which toys are the most durable and most fun, and which ones provide the best mental stimulation and the most physical exertion.
-We rated each dog toy across four critical performance metrics and highlight which ones we think will be best for you and your pup.
+Our diverse pack of nine testing hounds showed us which toys are the most durable, most fun, provide the best mental stimulation, or the most physical exertion.
+We rated each dog toy across four critical performance metrics and highlight which options we think will be best for you and your pup.